philsturgeon/phil.tech/source/2019-12-28-modern-web-api-frameworks.markdown

 ## Standard Errors

-A lot of frameworks invent their own rando-JSON error format, or expect users to create their own.
 A surprising number of APIs will emit HTML error messages which confuse the API consumer; they just see "Invalid JSON token <" and no further explanation until they dig into the network traffic...

-Frameworks which do emit JSON errors usually create their own unique error formats:
+Most of the remaining frameworks which do output JSON for errors will just go ahead and invent their own rando-JSON error format, or expect users to create their own.

 ~~~ json
 {